EliziumNet/Loopz/Elizium.Loopz/docs/Show-Header.md

 Behaviour can be customised by the following entries in the Exchange:

-* 'LOOP.KRAYON' (mandatory): the Krayola Krayon writer object.
+* 'LOOPZ.KRAYON' (mandatory): the Krayola Krayon writer object.
 * 'LOOPZ.HEADER-BLOCK.MESSAGE': The custom message to be displayed as part of the header.
 * 'LOOPZ.HEADER.PROPERTIES': A Krayon [line] instance contain a collection